Temporary Migrant Shelter at 640 W Irving Park

 How long will the building be used for shelter?

-Our office was notified that the contract for the temporary migrant family shelter at the American Islamic College (AIC) has been extended through December of 2024.
-The decision to extend the shelter was made solely at the discretion of the Mayor's Office in conjunction with the County and State.
-Our office was not consulted or included in these conversations and we are deeply disappointed that this decision was not made in collaboration with our office.
-We will continue to work alongside neighbors, new arrivals and AIC shelter staff to make sure that our Ward residents and new neighbors are safe and have access to all of our City resources.
-Ensuring a safe and accessible ward for all has and will remain a top priority.
+The Mayor’s Office and DFSS made the decision to extend the AIC shelter contract through 2025 as part of the One System Shelter program.
+The One System Shelter will expand the shelter capacity of the city and will double the number of beds available to any experiencing homelessness on a given night by combining the two existing shelter systems (new arrivals and existing houseless neighbors).
+The decision to extend the shelter into 2025 was made solely at the discretion of the Mayor's Office in conjunction with DFSS.
+Our office is not consulted or included in these conversations and we are deeply disappointed that this decision was not made in collaboration with our office.
+We will continue to work alongside neighbors, new arrivals and shelter staff to make sure that our Ward residents and new neighbors are safe and have access to all of our City resources.
+Ensuring a safe and accessible ward for all has and will remain our top priority.

 What does this mean for the planned development that was approved to be built on this site?
 Is the new development still going to be built?